Parents - Volunteers High School

 - Give 100% of yourself to your sport and team

 - Load and unload trailer before and after regattas

 - Respect coaches, captains, coxswains, and chaperones

 -All rowers must sign and abide by the CLRA student handbook.
 A rower may be suspended or dismissed by the coach for improper behavior.

 Everyone involved with the CLRA is a volunteer.
 There are no paid coaching or staff positions.
 In addition, we cannot run a successful season without your help.

 At each regatta (about 6 times during the season), we set up tents at the race site and prepare hot and cold food to serve all our rowers throughout the day.
-Food is ready when the first busload of rowers arrives, and continues till the last race in the afternoon.
+Food is ready shortly after the first rowers arrives, and continues till the last race in the afternoon.
 With everyone's participation, we manage to take down the tents, pack the trailer, clean our site, and be headed for home within 45 minutes of our last race.